thanos-io/thanos/docs/proposals/202001_thanos_query_health_handling.md

 Thus, this logic needs to be changed somehow.
 There are a few possible options:

-* `--store.unhealthy-timeout` could be made to apply to this case as well - we could still consider it a part of the active store set while it is still visible in the UI
+1. `--store.unhealthy-timeout` could be made to apply to this case as well - we could still consider it a part of the active store set while it is still visible in the UI.
-* Another option could be introduced such as `--store.hold-timeout` which would be `--store.unhealthy-timeout`'s brother and we would hold the StoreAPI nodes for `max(hold_timeout, unhealthy_timeout)`.
+2. Another option could be introduced such as `--store.hold-timeout` which would be `--store.unhealthy-timeout`'s brother and we would hold the StoreAPI nodes for `max(hold_timeout, unhealthy_timeout)`.
-* Another option such as `--store.strict-mode` could be introduced which means that we would always retain the last information of the StoreAPI nodes after the first successful check
+3. Another option such as `--store.strict-mode` could be introduced which means that we would always retain the last information of the StoreAPI nodes of the last successful check.
-* The StoreAPI node specification format that is used in `--store` could be extended to include another flag which would let specify the previous option per-specific node
+4. The StoreAPI node specification format that is used in `--store` could be extended to include another flag which would let specify the previous option per-specific node.

 Lets look through their pros and cons:

-* In general it would be nice to avoid adding new options so the first option seems the most attractive in this regard but it is also the most invasive one;
+* In general it would be nice to avoid adding new options so the first option seems the most attractive in this regard but it is also the most invasive one.
-* Second option increases the configuration complexity the most since you would have to think about the other option `--store.unhealthy-timeout` as well while setting it;
+* Second option increases the configuration complexity the most since you would have to think about the other option `--store.unhealthy-timeout` as well while setting it.
-* The last option is the most complex from code's perspective but it is also least invasive; however it has some downsides like the syntax for specifying store nodes becomes really ugly and hard to understand because we would have not only the DNS query type in there but also a special marker to enable that mode
+* The last option is the most complex from code's perspective but it is also least invasive; however it has some downsides like the syntax for specifying store nodes becomes really ugly and hard to understand because we would have not only the DNS query type in there but also a special marker to enable that mode.

-If we were to graph these choices in terms of theirs incisiveness and complexity it would look something like this:
+If we were to graph these choices in terms of their incisiveness and complexity it would look something like this:

 ```text
 Most incisive / Least Complex ------------ Least incisive / Most Complex